Summary Statistics and Insights

 Summary

-• You produced a short insights report grounded in evidence
+• you wrote an insights report grounded in descriptive evidence